marcossangomes/reports-ec2-numbers-n-type/README.md

 4) Sum all the equal values of instance names.
 5) Generates the json file with instance name, type and quantity.
 6) Send this file to a Slack channel.

+192/5000
+The file 'report-instances-numbers-and-type.json' is the report that is generated;

+I put a 'dockerfile' together with the 'requirements.txt' for the application if you want to create a CI / CD of the process;